 The venue is fairly large, often filled with locals and international travellers, so you have the opportunity to make some new friends.
 With the right crowd, you could spend all night singing your heart out to some classic Destiny’s Child or Elton John.

 This is Kyoto’s home of delicious cocktails and vintage vibes.
 You’ll feel right at home with the retro-inspired décor and friendly bar staffs, who all have a knack for picking your drink of choice.

 Although these cocktails are not the cheapest in Kyoto, they are the most delicious.
 Oh, and the owner is a magician too (naturally), which adds some really cool entertainment.

 If you’re a big tequila fan, Agave Kyoto is a great place to chill.
 Although you’ll no longer feel like you are in Japan, there are 400 types of tequila on offer.
 The tequila bar has a relaxed vibe for its customers with friendly staff and interesting décor; the only downside is that it is not cheap.

 Agave Kyoto is a cool place to check out if you’re not on a tight budget and are interested in trying some traditional drinks made with tequila.

 Karaoke, bright lights, and endless options for food – Kyoto is a city full of locals ready to party all night long.
 See the best of the city's nightlife with our insider's top picks.

-Overwhelmed by the amount of beautiful temples and shrines in Kyoto?
-Our local insider shows you how to see the best of this magical city in just one day.
+Overwhelmed by the number of temples and shrines in Kyoto?
+Lauren Smith shows you how to see the best of this magical city in just one day.